Skip to main content

 Overview

-1. Blockchain Agnostic: Lit keys can be used to sign transactions on any blockchains or state machines using ECDSA for digital signatures.
-Currently, the SDK provides easy-to-use methods for creating wallets on EVM and Cosmos based chains.
+1. Blockchain Agnostic: Define signing automations on any blockchain or state machine that is supported by Lit.
+Currently, the Lit SDK provides easy-to-use methods for creating wallets and signing transactions on EVM and Cosmos-based chains.

-2. Programmable: Lit keys can be programmed to sign based on pre-defined conditions, referred to as conditional signatures in the docs.
-This is useful for defining signing automations, handling authentication, or generating proofs over off-chain data.
+2. Programmable: Program signing based on pre-defined conditions, referred to as conditional signatures in the docs.
+This is useful for creating DeFi automations, handling authentication logic, and generating proofs over off-chain data.

-To get started building with these tools right away, check out the Lit SDK install guide.
-Otherwise, keep reading to get a better understanding of how digital signatures work, why the technology is important, and potential ways this tooling can be implemented in the real world!
+To get started building with these tools right away, check out the Lit Actions page.
+Otherwise, keep reading to get a better understanding of how serverless signing works and potential ways to implement in the real world.

 Introduction to Digital Signatures

-Based upon public key infrastructure (PKI), digital signatures provide a tamper-resistant means of verifying the authenticity and integrity of data on the Web.
-Data “signed” by an individual private key can be mathematically verified against the associated public key.
-It is this nature of mathematical verifiability that makes digital signatures so powerful.
-You can trust, with high confidence, that a particular signature is in fact authentic and hasn’t been forged or tampered with.
+Another core application of public key cryptography, digital signatures provide a secure means of verifying the authenticity and integrity of data produced on the web.
+A signature created with a private key can be mathematically verified against the associated public key, providing a high probability that the signed data is in fact authentic and hasn’t been tampered with.

 Programmable Signatures with Lit